RmMsr/k8s-rock64/readme.md

 3. `cmd/install-dependencies.sh $host`

-   Installs needed software for a k8s node (e.g. docker, kubeadm and kubectl)
+   Installs needed software for a k8s node (e.g. docker, kubeadm and kubectl).

-3. `cmd/init-first.sh $host`
+4. `cmd/init-master.sh $host`

    The first k8s node will be configured and started.
 You can access the k8s API on port `6443` of that host.
 A complete kubeconfig with cluster admin credentials is exported to `cluster/admin.conf`.

+5. `cmd/join-node.sh $host`

+   Add more nodes to the cluster.
+Only the initial node will be a master.
+All other nodes will not run the k8s api or host an etcd server.